lazarusA/CoherentNoise.jl/docs/src/getting_started.md

 sample(sampler, 120.2, 42.8)
 ```

-To create a sampler we simply call the function corresponding to the noise algorithm and
+To create a sampler, we simply call the function corresponding to the noise algorithm and
 dimensionality.
 We can then sample from it using the `sample` function, passing in as arguments a
 sampler, and multiple `Real` arguments corresponding to the coordinates in the sampler's noise
 space.
 In this example, we have a 2-dimensional sampler, so we passed 2 numbers; one for the